AdamMinge/specter_client/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This guide explains how to set up and deploy the specterUI project locally using Poetry and pyside6-deploy.
+This guide explains how to set up and deploy the specter_client project locally using Poetry and pyside6-deploy.

 ### Prerequisites